apostrophecms/apostrophe-documentation/tutorials/getting-started/setting-up-your-environment.md

 ---
-title: "Setting up your environment"
+title: "Setting Up Your Environment"
 ---

 ## Setting up your environment